AltcoinCoop/moneybit/README.md

 - make sure `monero-wallet-cli` is in your PATH, or supply it manually in the `~/.moneybit/config.json` file.
+- make sure libsodium.so.18 is available for your dynamic linker - this can be solved with (after install libsodium 1.0.11) `export LD_LINKER_PATH=/lib:/usr/lib:/usr/local/lib`

 #### Running the Web Server